todowede/TidytextPlot/README.md

 You can modify your personal profile, by editing the `resources/views/profile.blade.php` file.

-To see a preview of how your profile will look like on GitHub, simply visit the application URL.
+visit the application URL.
 This will render your markdown file in the browser.

 ## Pushing your profile to GitHub